History of the Aether Theory

 It was not merely a hypothetical issue.
 The need for some kind of absolute

-motion.
-The speed of light, whether particles or waves, is absolute.
+speed of light —the speed of photon particles or EM waves— is absolute.

 (7) Both Newton’s “spooky” action at a distance and Einstein’s curvature